Bird point counts

 5. SAMPLING PROCEDURES

-Each observer/recorder pair should stand 5-10 m from the bioaccoustic recorder in opposite directions of each other (i.e, pairs should be 10-20 m apart).
-When the 30-minute timer for the sampling period begins, each observer should begin softly calling out to their respective recorder the species and number of individuals observed both visually within 100 m of the bioaccoustic recorder and audibly at any distance.
+Each sampling period will run for 10 mins, and be repeated 3 times at every visit to every site.
+One member of the team turns on the additional recorder and must speak out the date, time, site name and point count replicate number (i.e., is it the first, second, or third ten-minute count).
+To begin, the recorder(s) should open eBird and start a 10 minute timer.
+When the 10-minute timer for the sampling period begins, each observer should begin quietly calling out to their respective recorder the species and number of individuals observed both visually within 100 m of the bioaccoustic recorder and audibly at any distance.
 Sightings that are more than 100 m away do not count towards the local abundance for that station and therefore should not be recorded.
-The data-tech should record all observations at the species level (no subspecies or variants but hybrids with no clear species are acceptable, e.g., lovebirds) and number of individuals in eBird.
-The askari should monitor the surrounding area for dangerous wildlife.
+The recorder should record all observations at the species level (no subspecies or variants but hybrids with no clear species are acceptable, e.g., lovebirds) and number of individuals in eBird.
+When the timer indicates that 10 minutes have elapsed, the observer should stop calling out species and one of the field team members needs to speak into the audio moth that the count is over and then switch off the audiomoth.

-The number of individuals is defined as the number of confirmed distinct individuals observed during the entirety of the 30-minute sampling period.
+The number of individuals is defined as the number of confirmed distinct individuals observed during the entirety of the 10-minute sampling period.
 Observers should do their best to track individuals of the same species and only count additional individuals if they are reasonably confident that each additional individual is distinct from previously recorded individuals of that species.

-In general the data-tech should not call out birds or add observations that they themselves make.
+The recorder should not call out birds or add observations that they themselves make.
 The count is meant to be a single independent observer (i.e., the ornithologist).

 5.1 PASSIVE ACOUSITC MONITORING